tobhey/finegrained-traceability/README.md

 * Apply similarity threshold filters
 * Do the evaluation: calculate F1 or Mean Average Precision (MAP)

 There is a corresponding [TraceabilityRunner](./TraceabilityRunner.py) for each configuration of the paper which automatically does this setup.
 Since the precalculated files are also included in the repository, you only have to instantiate a `TraceabilityRunner` and call the `calculate_f1` or the `calculate_map` method.
-See [App.py](./App.py) for an example.
+See [App.py](./App.py) or [Jupyter notebook](./finegrained-traceability.ipynb) for an example.

 **Note 1:** Both `calculate_f1` and `calculate_map` have the optional parameters `matrix_file_path` and `artifact_map_file_path` to locate the precalculated files.
 The default value is `None` which means that the precalculated files are loaded from their default locations.

 **Note 2:** Itrust doesn't uses use case templates.
 Therefore, running Itrust with any `BaseLineUCT*Runner` will not work.

+## Step-by-Step

+A step-by-step description of how to reproduce the results in the paper is given in the [Jupyter notebook](./finegrained-traceability.ipynb).

 ## Datasets